ianepperson/telnetsrvlib/README.md

 # Use It With a Server #

+Now you have a shiny new handler class, but it doesn't serve itself - it must be called from an appropriate server.
 An instance of the TelnetHandler class is created for each new connection.
-It must be called from either the gevent StreamServer (for the green version) or from a SocketServer.TCPServer instance (for the threaded version).
+It can be called from either the gevent StreamServer (for the green version) or from a SocketServer.TCPServer instance (for the threaded version).

 Threaded: